ArtemHarbetskyi/nova-language-switch/README.md

 ## A Laravel Nova Tool to add language switcher to your application *+ flag language*

-This is an extended package to badinansoft/nova-language-switch that adds a country flag with the name of the language
+This is an extended package to badinansoft/nova-language-switch that adds a country flag with the name of the language (also, added output of the current locale)

 ![alt text](https://github.com/ArtemHarbetskyi/nova-language-switch/blob/master/screen/flags.png?raw=true)